Homeowners Catch a Break with the Homestead Credit

 homeownership has its perks

 Homeowners across the country save money and benefit from the homestead credit.
-There is an application process which helps verify that the property owners only receive the benefit of this credit on their one principal residence.
+The application process helps verify that the property owners only receive the benefit of this credit on their principal residence.
 In addition, once a person submits the application, homestead credit eligibility stays in place as long as the home for which they’re applying remains their primary residence.

 While there are different rules and processes for every state, the overall benefit remains the same: homeownership has its perks.
 And saving money on property taxes using the homestead credit is one of them.
 If there’s money to be saved, it can’t hurt to do some research and consider filling out an application.
 Savings via the homestead credit is not guaranteed to every homeowner, so it’s important to talk to your local government or visit your state’s .gov website to find out if you’re eligible and where to apply.

 This blog post is intended for educational purposes only and is not to be taken as advice or as a guarantee of savings.
-We recommend you consult your financial advisor or legal counsel before you make any financial decisions toward purchasing a home or applying for the homestead credit.
+Consult your financial advisor or legal counsel before you make any financial decisions toward purchasing a home or applying for the homestead credit.

 Did you learn something new about the homestead credit from this blog post?
 Give us a shout-out on social media!